 - Interview with faculty

-- Two Professional letters of recommendation from faculty and/or work managers
+- Three Professional letters of recommendation from faculty and/or work managers

 - Relationship of recommenders to you must be in a supervisory capacity